LibraryCarpentry/library-python/_episodes/01-starting-with-data.md

 > ## Summary Plotting Challenge
 >
 > Create a stacked bar plot, with Number of articles on the Y axis, and the
-> stacked variable being LicenceId.
+> stacked variable being `LicenceId`.
 The plot should show total number of articles
-> by License for each monthPublisher.
+> by license for each month.
 Some tips are below to help you solve this
 > challenge:
 >
 > * [For more on Pandas plots, visit this link.](http://pandas.pydata.org/pandas-docs/dev/generated/pandas.core.groupby.DataFrameGroupBy.plot.html)